joaocarvoli/drfc-manager/README.md

 ## Idea behind

-This lib is being developed directly using the same ideas and implementation of the repo https://github.com/aws-deepracer-community/deepracer-for-cloud according to its description is: _"A quick and easy way to get up and running with a DeepRacer training environment using a cloud virtual machine or a local computer" _
+This lib is being developed directly using the same ideas and implementation of the repo https://github.com/aws-deepracer-community/deepracer-for-cloud according to its description: _"A quick and easy way to get up and running with a DeepRacer training environment using a cloud virtual machine or a local computer"_.